lsst/rtn-045/index.rst

 Provide a brief narrative about this notebook's learning objective, e.g., "This notebook demonstrates...".
 Cite or link to any external information or documentation.
 Embed plots or images to help present key concepts.

-Mention other tutorials that could be considered prerequisite or next steps, but do not hotlink.
+**Related tutorials:**
+At the end of the Introduction, if applicable, mention other relevant tutorials by name but do not link to them.
+Tutorials evolve continuously, there is no linkchecker for the notebook repo, and tutorial hotlinks go stale quick.
+It is not necessary to mention the preceeding/subsequent tutorials in the same series as this one - those are trivial for the user to find.
+But do use this section to mention related tutorials in other series.

-The first subsection should always be ``### 1.1.
+The first subsection of the Introduction should always be ``### 1.1.
 Import packages``.
 It should have a markdown cell that provides explanations and/or links to external package documentation, as appropriate.
 All package imports must be done in the first code cell.